 |Residency||UK Research Council eligibility conditions apply|

-This ESRC studentship is highly competitive, candidates should have an excellent academic background in the social sciences, holding a 1st or strong upper 2nd class degree; applications from those also holding a relevant research training Masters degree (or an equivalent background in research training) will be considered for a +3 award.
+ESRC studentships are highly competitive and candidates should have an excellent academic background in the social sciences, holding a 1st or strong upper 2nd class degree; applications from those also holding a relevant research training Masters degree (or an equivalent background in research training) will be considered for a +3 award.

-Consideraton is automatic upon application for admission to Doctor of Philosophy in Social Sciences with a October 2018 start date.
+Consideration is automatic upon application for admission to Doctor of Philosophy in Social Sciences with an October 2019 start date.

-- Covering letter: Please address to Dr Teresa de Villiers, Director of Postgraduate Studies.
-The covering letter must set out your reasons and motivation for applying to study at Cardiff University, and the School of Social Sciences; your understanding, and expectations of doctoral study; and your academic interests generally, and particularly of those relating to your proposed research.
-The covering letter should be no more than 2 pages.
-Please note that all studentships are available on a +3 or 1+3 basis full-time, or part-time pro-rata.
-Please specify +3 or 1+3 and which pathway you will be applying to; Criminology, Digital Economy and Society, Education, Science and Technology Studies, Sociology, Social Policy, Social Work and Social Care.
+- Covering letter: [to be uploaded to Personal Statement section].
+Please address to Dr Teresa de Villiers, Director of Postgraduate Studies, setting out your reasons and motivation for applying to study at Cardiff University, School of Social Sciences; your understanding and expectations of doctoral study and your academic interests generally, particularly of those relating to your proposed research.
+The covering letter should be no more than two pages.
+Please also specify which pathway you will be applying to and whether you wish to apply on a '+3' or '1+3' basis.